-By: ATH Athletic Performance Director Frank Bourgeois, PhD, ATH Performance Coach Aubrey Carroll, BS, and Former ATH Performance Coach Mac Graham, CSCS
+By Former ATH Athletic Performance Director Frank Bourgeois, PhD; Performance Coach Aubrey Carroll, BS; and Performance Coach Mac Graham, CSCS

 Why get warm?